gnpapers/gn2-progress-report/1_accomplishments.md

 1. Creation of scalable, stable, high quality services in Scala language

-2. Reworking of algorithims used in the services
+2. Reworking of algorithms used in the services

 3. Moving services to University of Illinois

-4. Developing approaches whch would make our services easy to install locally
+4. Developing approaches which would make our services easy to install locally

 5. Integration with other components of Global Names Architecture

 6. Integration with Catalogue of Life, exploration of use cases for our services

 Significant Results